theislab/cross_system_integration/README.md

 # Integrating single-cell RNA-seq datasets with substantial batch effects

-This repository contains newly developed models for improving the integration of scRNA-seq datasets with substantial batch effects and reproducibility code for [Hrovatin et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.11.03.565463v1).
+This repository contains newly developed models for improving the integration of scRNA-seq datasets with substantial batch effects and reproducibility code for [Hrovatin et al. (2023)](https://doi.org/10.1101/2023.11.03.565463).

+See also our [talk](https://www.youtube.com/watch?v=i-a4BjAn90E) on the M2D2 series.

 ## Abstract